Sagarika-Singh-99/Medical_chatbot_CAG-RAG/README.md

 - Number of samples: 216,102 (corpus.pkl)
 - Column Names: ['doc_id', 'text', 'title', 'source', 'category', 'meta_json']
 - Retrieval methods used - BM25, MedCPT and Reciprocal Rank Fusion (RRF).
-- BM25: BM25_tokenized.pkl is created (only 'text'), which is the tokenized version of the corpus.pkl, using rank - bm25 package and BM250kapi.
+- BM25 (Word match): BM25_tokenized.pkl is created (only 'text'), which is the tokenized version of the corpus.pkl, using rank-bm25 package and BM250kapi.
-- MedCPT: dense_embeddings.pt is created (only 'text'), which has the embeddings of the corpus.pkl, using ncbi/MedCPT-Article-Encoder (https://huggingface.co/ncbi/MedCPT-Article-Encoder).
+- MedCPT (Semantic match): dense_embeddings.pt is created (only 'text'), which has the embeddings of the corpus.pkl, using ncbi/MedCPT-Article-Encoder (dimension = 768).
 - This will help reduce hallucinations and ground medical responses in reliable evidence.

-+ word and semantic similairty
-+
 ### 2. Reciprocal Rank Fusion
-- After top 5 documents are retrieved through BM25_tokenized.pkl using BM25 score and dense_embeddings.pt using cosine similarity, using RRF score, we further select top 5 documents.
+- After the top 5 documents are retrieved through BM25_tokenized.pkl using BM25 score and dense_embeddings.pt using cosine similarity, using RRF score, we further select top 5 documents.
-- RRF formula: score = 1/(k + rank), where k = 60.
+- RRF formula: score = 1/(60 + rank).
 - Documents found by both methods have the highest priority.
-- When documents have the same score and are found in different methods, then priority is given to the MedCPT system.
+- When documents have the same score and are found in different methods, then priority is given to the MedCPT system, because MedCPT understands meanings & is more flexible.

 ### 3. Cache Augmented Generation via ChromaDB
-- Memory vector database is created using chromadb and embedding used is 'all-MiniLM-L6-v2' (dimension = 384) (check: https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2)
+- Memory vector database is created using chromadb, and embedding used is 'all-MiniLM-L6-v2' (dimension = 384).
 - User query with bot response is stored here.
 - This will be retrieved when running the chatbot for providing past conversations context, to improve multi-turn conversations, and improve prompt memory.